City Unscripted

 Explore Osaka: Neighborhoods and Districts

 The Umeda Sky Building looks like 1993 science fiction because that's exactly what it is.
-The twin towers connected by a floating observatory represent Japan's bubble-era optimism made concrete.
+The two towers connected by a floating observatory represent Japan's bubble-era optimism made concrete.

-The observation deck provides views over northern Osaka and perspective on Japanese architectural ambition.
+The observation deck provides views over northern Osaka and a perspective on Japanese architectural ambition.

 As if that's not enough, the basement shopping arcade recreates old school Japan with remarkable attention to detail.